methuselah-0/libreoffice-online-install.sh/README.md

 5. Run the script
 sudo ./install.sh

-The building process should run on it's own.
+Read the first run info dialog box and then the building process should run on it's own.

 THE INSTALLATION WILL TAKE REALLY VERY LONG TIME SO BE PATIENT PLEASE!!!
 You may eventually see errors during the installation, just ignore them."